13 Top-Rated Hiking Trails in Washington State

 Updated Feb 7, 2023

 Author Brad Lane lives in the Pacific Northwest and loves exploring its trails.
-His most memorable hiking experience in Washington was finishing up a thru-hike of the Pacific Crest Trail in 2016.
+His most memorable hiking experience in Washington was finishing up a thru-hike of the Pacific Crest Trail.

 Among the many recreational opportunities found in Washington, the state is perhaps best known for some of the top hiking trails in the world.
 Trails span the rugged coast on the western edge of the state to the high desert landscape found inland to the east, crossing several mountain ranges along the way.